 Yes, every Vega buyer instantly had two beautiful Vega girls at his disposal, thanks to the irresistible appeal of its handsome interior, but you did have to fork over extra for the “Rainier” cloth upholstery.
-That almost-bare backside wouldn’t appreciate the standard textured vinyl’s pattern being replicated on her back when she peeled herself off of it.
+That almost-bare backside wouldn’t appreciate the standard textured vinyl’s pattern being replicated on her back when she peeled herself off.

 No wonder this owner kept his Vega so long; the memories of his two babes frolicking with their flowers on the front seat of his Vega in 1974 were just too much to part with.
-That explains the seat covers; need to protect those memories, literally.
+That explains the seat covers; need to protect the proof of those memories.

-Maybe there was a bit of wishful thinking involved: that girl in the brochure is fondling the four-spoke GT steering.
+Maybe there was a bit of wishful thinking involved: that girl in the brochure is fondling the four-spoke GT steering wheel.
 That’s what it took, my friend.
 You were too cheap to order the GT panel.

 Perhaps the GT four spoke wheel was made of higher quality plastics too, more sensitive to the touch, unlike the biodegrading polymers on this cheap two-spoke wheel.

-No, you bought the Kammback, thinking of course that ultimately it was the the best one for the real act of sex, not just those dreamy images in the brochure hinting coyly at it.
-But first you have to attract someone, but with this color?
-Not one Vega in the brochure is this shade; what would you call it anyway?
+No, you bought the Kammback, thinking of course that ultimately it was the best one for the real act of sex, not just those dreamy images in the brochure hinting coyly at it.
+But first you have to attract those Vega Girls; they don’t actually come with the car.
+Certain legalities, it turns out, prevented Chevy from doing so, although it was seriously considered as an option.

-That could have been you there, gazing up at your Vega gal, if you’d just bought the hatchback with the Sports Decor Package.
-Uh oh; looks like someone is after your Vega girl #2.
+Yes, that could have been you there, gazing up at your adoring Vega Girl #1, if you’d just bought the hatchback with the Sports Decor Package.
+Uh oh; looks like someone is after your Vega Girl #2.
 Best to stay away from that rough and tumble motorcycle crowd; they’re like cavemen.
 They just grab em and bolt…

-Back to the the Sports Decor Package: lots of tough choices.
+Back to the Sports Decor Package: lots of tough choices.
 I recommend the lime green with orange myself; a very sexy combination indeed.
+Clearly it sends out the right signals to potential Vega Girls.

 I guarantee you, if you’d ordered that lime green-orange combo, the back of the come-back would have been put to much better use than transporting the passenger side door panel, which keeps falling off.
 No, it wasn’t because you kept squeezing two girls in the front seat.